 I need to also make it clear that I was very active in affiliate marketing and worked hard to make this work.

-How I learned to do this and how you can too (for free):
+How I learned to do this and how you can try it (for free):

 Affiliate marketing is an INCREDIBLY lucrative business, but it is also one where based on where you learn to do it from, will impact how well it works for you.
 Some programs are bad, some don’t teach it the right way, and others are just overpriced scams.
 If you want to make this work, you need: